karmaniverous/stan-cli/.stan/system/stan.todo.md

 ## Track — stan-cli (CLI and runner)

 ### Next up (priority order)

 <!-- trimmed; items addressed below in Completed (recent) -->

+- Live UI — final-frame hint persistence
+  - Ensure the hint line ("Press q to cancel, r to restart") is present in the final persisted frame on normal completion.
+  - Add a small integration test that asserts the final frame contains the hint in live mode.
+  - Investigate any ordering/timing differences between flush() and done() paths that could elide the hint at the end of a run.
 - Rewire imports to top-level @karmaniverous/stan-core
   - Replace broken imports of '@/stan/config', '../{archive,diff,imports,...}' and similar engine paths with top-level `@karmaniverous/stan-core` imports (no subpaths).
   - Inline minimal local path helpers where engine internals were previously used (e.g., output/diff paths).